 - All staff should be prepared to identify children who may benefit from early help, discussing it with the Lead Designated Person in the first instance. - All staff and volunteers need to be aware of, and to follow, training and procedures on Child Protection.
-Part time staff and volunteers will be informed of changes to this policy if they are unavailable for annual training and they must be trained at least every year. - All staff should know the name of their designated person for child protection, be familiar with local child protection arrangements and understand their responsibilities to safeguard and protect children. - All staff are required to read and understand Part 1 KCSiE (September 2016) and Annex A, and use the opportunity to ask the Lead Designated Person or safeguarding trainers if unsure. - Staff should only share information with the appropriate professionals and records kept securely locked (currently in the Deputy Head's office).
+Part time staff and volunteers will be informed of changes to this policy if they are unavailable for training and they must receive formal safeguarding and child protection training from an external provider every two years, as well as regular safeguarding updates as required, but at least annually.

+- All staff should know the name of their designated person for child protection, be familiar with local child protection arrangements and understand their responsibilities to safeguard and protect children. - All staff are required to read and understand Part 1 KCSiE (September 2016) and Annex A, and use the opportunity to ask the Lead Designated Person or safeguarding trainers if unsure. - Staff should only share information with the appropriate professionals and records kept securely locked (currently in the Deputy Head's office).
 Records must be objective and based on evidence.
 They can be kept secure on computer and are exempt from the disclosure provisions of the Data Protection Act 1994.
-The investigation will not be carried out by the school as this is the statutory duty of the Local Authority, but the school will always cooperate fully with any investigating agencies. - Details of any child protection matters relating to a particular pupil are confidential and should not be discussed outside school. - Staff will be informed if a child is identified by the LA as "in need of a child protection plan."
+The investigation will not be carried out by the school as this is the statutory duty of the Local Authority, but the school will always co-operate fully with any investigating agencies. - Details of any child protection matters relating to a particular pupil are confidential and should not be discussed outside school. - Staff will be informed if a child is identified by the LA as "in need of a child protection plan."
 Only details that are necessary for staff to safeguard the child's welfare will be shared. - If a child confides in a member of staff or a volunteer and requests that her confidences be kept secret, it is important to explain to the child in terms that she will understand, that there is a responsibility and a professional duty to refer it to the designated person and then to the appropriate agencies on a need to know basis.
 In effect, no secrets can be kept and information must be shared with the designated member of staff. - All staff should feel able to raise concerns about poor or unsafe safeguarding practises and such concerns will be taken seriously by the SLT.
-Reporting of any concerns regarding the conduct of adults towards children in the school must be to the Head, unless the Head is implicated, in which case the report must go to the Chair of Governors.
+Reporting of any concerns regarding the conduct of adults towards children in the school must be to the Head immediately.
+If the Head is implicated, the report must go to the Chair of Governors and the Head is not to be informed.
 It will be for the Head or the Chair of Governors to contact the Local Authority Designated Officer for further advice.